CSB5/OPERA-MS/README.md

 - **(tool)_DIR** : `path/to/tool_directory` - A path to the __directory containing__ the executable file of the specific tool : e.g. blasr, bwa, vsearch.
 If commented out the tool within the utils/ directory will be used.

 For example, `BWA_DIR /usr/home/water_dir`.

-In addition, the user may need to install the following perl modules: